RoshchinM/de_zoomcamp_2024_UCL_2016-2022/README.md

 7) Infrastructure Oversight:
 Leverage Terraform’s suite of commands such as ```plan```, ```apply```, ```destroy```, among others, to control and modify your infrastructure over time.
 For detailed command specifications and further assistance, consult the Terraform documentation to explore the full array of commands at your disposal.

-### 4) Google Cloud Storage/Big query
+### 4) Google Cloud Storage/Big Query

-After pipilines run data will be available in GCP storage
+After pipelines run data will be available in GCP storage
  ![pipeline](https://github.com/RoshchinM/de_zoomcamp_2024_UCL_2016-2022/blob/main/assets/6_GCP_data.png)

-And need to create external tables from this parquets in buckets
+And need to create external tables from these parquets in buckets
  ![ext_tables](https://github.com/RoshchinM/de_zoomcamp_2024_UCL_2016-2022/blob/main/assets/9_external_table.png)

- From external table create materialized view
+ From the external table create materialized view

 ```
 CREATE TABLE `UCL.teams_native`